gourabBD/reseller-client/README.md

 Features and functionalities of my project:

-1.React router
+# React router
-2.Firebase authentication
+# Firebase authentication
-3.Multiple panels(Admin,seller,buyer)
+# Multiple panels(Admin,seller,buyer)
-4.Used MongoDB as database
+# Used MongoDB as database
-5.Used vercel for live data
+# Used vercel for live data